List of Slam Dunk characters: Jun Uozumi

-Uozumi's size and power are unmatched in high school basketball.
+Uozumi's size and power are unmatched in high school basketball, with the exception of Sakuragi, who was able to out-rebound, block, and occasionally fouling him out of the game, noting that he was stronger than Uozumi himself.
 However, he started as a very weak player, and was ridiculed and bullied by his upperclassmen for only having height but very little of everything else.
 Ryonan's coach Taoka Moichi encouraged him to continue playing though, and eventually Uozumi developed into becoming a fearsome center.
 He is considered as one of the top centers in Kanagawa.
 However, his temper and lack of control in critical game situations has led to serious consequences for his team on more than one occasion.
-He is voiced by Yukimasa Kishino.